 Go for an adventure

-On the coast, warm weather and fewer crowds make this a great time to try stand-up paddling through the salt marshes on the Outer Banks, or a sunset kayak tour in Southport ($20 for two hours).
+On the coast, warm weather and fewer crowds make this a great time to try stand-up paddling through the salt marshes on the Outer Banks, or a sunset kayak tour in Southport ($49 for two and a half hours).

 Eat and Drink

-Fall is ripe pickings for those looking for local, seasonal fare, and the state is awash in chefs who cleave to the farm-to-table ethos -- including Vivian Howard, star of PBS’ A Chef’s Life (season 2 starts in October), whose Chef & the Farmer has put Kinston on the culinary map.
-James Beard semi-finalist Matt Kelly blends Iberian flavors and local ingredients in his Southern dishes at Mateo Bar de Tapas in Durham, home to another James Beard nominee, Phoebe Lawless, whose Scratch serves up hand-crafted, seasonal baked goods made from locally sourced ingredients.
+Fall is ripe pickings for those looking for local, seasonal fare, and the state is awash in chefs who cleave to the farm-to-table ethos -- including Vivian Howard, star of PBS’ A Chef’s Life, whose Chef & the Farmer has put Kinston on the culinary map.
+James Beard semi-finalist Matt Kelly blends Iberian flavors and local ingredients in his Southern dishes at Mateo Bar de Tapas in Durham.
 In Asheville, Posana -- overlooking historic Pack Square -- has attracted a fierce local (and beyond) following for its seasonal farm-to-table offerings.

 When you’re ready to quaff, North Carolina has over 100 breweries.
-Try a “Death by Hops” IPA at the Olde Hickory Brewery in Hickory, a “Boar Bitter” ale at Pig Pounder Brewery in Greensboro, or a “Fire in the Hole” red ale at the Beer Army brewery in Trenton.
+Try a “Death by Hops” IPA at the Olde Hickory Brewery in Hickory, a “Boar Brown” brown ale at Pig Pounder Brewery in Greensboro, or a “Fire in the Hole” red ale at the Beer Army brewery in Trenton.

 And the state is home to a good number of destination artisan micro-distilleries -- including such imbibables as Covington yam vodka in Snow Hill, Piedmont gin from TOPO in Chapel Hill, and Defiant American Single Malt Whisky from Blue Ridge Distillers in Bostic.